meetdave3/angular-node-typescript-boiler/README.md

 ## Production Build

-First run `ng build --prod`
+First run `ng build --prod` to build the project

-Then, Run `npm run prod` to build the project.
+Then, `npm run prod` to start the node server for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests